plmercereau/chat-dbt/README.md

 # Chat-DBT

-A simple prompt for interacting with your database using OpenAI ChatGPT.
+Interact with your database using human-like queries through OpenAI GPT.

 ## Installation